Ebedthan/xgt/README.md

 releases.
 Requires `--from`; if `--to` is omitted, the latest available release for the genome is used automatically.
 Release identifiers follow the format `R<number>` (e.g. `R214`, `R220`, `R232`).

+Results for a given accession and release pair are cached for one year by default, so large batch diff runs are fast on subsequent executions.

 **Options**